nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Listing all persons : `list appt`

-Shows a list of all appointments in the DocTrack system.
+Shows a list of all appointments in DocTrack.

 Format: `list appt`